-The combination, with the breech-case, an 125 oscillatory bolt working therein, a firing-pin working in said bolt, and a small lock connected to said firing-pin and swiveled to the end of said bolt, said small lock so connected to the firing-pin that the latter can move longitudinally relatively thereto, of a lock carried by said small lock and constructed to engage with said bolt and said firing-pin, and when in one position to prevent an oscilla-tory movement of said bolt and a forward movement of said fring-pin, and when in the other position to permit such movements, said lock consisting of an oscillatory cylin-drical shaft e', mounted in said small lock and having a thumb-piece e' and a snap-catch e' for holding it in position.
+gage with said bolt and said firing-pin, and when in one position to prevent an oscilla-tory movement of said bolt and a forward movement of said fring-pin, and when in the other position to permit such movements, said lock consisting of an oscillatory cylin-drical shaft e', mounted in said small lock and having a thumb-piece e' and a snap-catch e' for holding it in position.

-This specification signed by methis 2d day ro of September, 1889.
+This specification signed by me this 2d day ro of September, 1889.